Distinguished Gentleman's Pipe

 - If You Believe: Susan's (ex-)husband Peter was present only in one scene, smoking or chewing a pipe.
 He definitely felt to be above everybody else.

-- Well, Clement Clark Moore has him smoking one.
-We don't, of course, know what's in it.
+- Clement Clark Moore also had Santa smoking one.
+The reader doesn't, of course, know what's in it.

 - Why do professors and scientists smoke pipes (if they smoke at all), while politicians and managers smoke cigarettes?
 A pipe's got a head, a cigarette only a mouthpiece.